Pena Palace travel guide image of a garden

 Planning To Travel To Sintra And Pena Palace & Gardens?
 Already Been?

 Reach out and let me know what you think!
 Do you think it’s one of the most beautiful palaces in Portugal?
-I can’t wait to get back, and spending only eight days exploring Sintra (while working of course) just wasn’t enough for me!
+I can’t wait to get back, and spending only eight days exploring Sintra (…click for the giant Sintra Travel Guide) just wasn’t enough for me!
 Please leave a comment below if you’ve already been!
 What was your favorite part of visiting Palácio Nacional Da Pena?

 READ NEXT: Travel Medical Insurance, Pre-Existing Conditions, & Type 1 Diabetes